WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/user-stories.md

 - As a front end devloper I want to understand the data required and forms needed in order to provide the correct template design for a user to interface with.

-- As a UI/UX developer I want to understand what the user needs to enter, how many pages we need, and theme for the site so I can create a wireframe that is pleasing and easy to navigate.
+- As a UI/UX developer I want to understand what the user needs to enter, how many features we need, so I can create wireframe and UI design that is pleasing, easy to navigate and user friendly.

 ### Equipment: